intuit/LocationManager/README.md

 ```

 ### Managing In-Progress Requests
-When issuing a location request, you can optionally store the request ID, which allows you to force completion or cancel the request at any time:
+When issuing a location request, you can optionally store the request ID, which allows you to force complete or cancel the request at any time:
 ```objective-c
 NSInteger requestID = [[INTULocationManager sharedInstance] requestLocationWithDesiredAccuracy:INTULocationAccuracyHouse
                                                                                        timeout:5.0